think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 13th
 > The degradation of my relationship with Qiu shuxin made me suffer a lot, she even didn't agree to eat lunch with me and that made me particularly upset.
 Albeit I reconnect to my old friend Fu can, I don't feel very better now.

+### 14th
+> Today I met my old friend Fu can, and we both felt heartfelt happy.
+We talked about our lives, jobs, experiences and so on and this alleviated my pain of degradation of my relation with Qiu shuxin.